-With our world rapidly going into lockdown, Los Angeles being the latest city today, it’s time for some home baking and this loaf will be ready in about 4 1/2 hours, of which you will spend roughly 5, yep 5 minutes putting it together.
+With our world rapidly going into lockdown, Los Angeles being the latest city today, it’s time for some home baking and this quick no knead bread will be ready in about 4 1/2 hours, of which you’ll spend roughly 5, yep 5 minutes putting it together.

 Jim Lahey, of the famous artisan Sullivan Street Bakeries in America introduced the concept of baking this bread through Mark Bittman, of the New York Times back in 2006.
 Apparently it was an instant success, and rightfully so.
 It’s just too easy.